Clare PPN Social Inclusion Secretariat member election results

 Venue: Clare Local Development Company, Westpoint Business Park, Kilrush Road, Ennis

-Cultivate of Cloughjordan, will be delivering a workshop on group facilitation for members of the Clare Public Participation Network.
+Cultivate of Cloughjordan will be delivering a workshop on group facilitation for members of the Clare Public Participation Network.
 This full-day course will provide participants with the skills and processes to better host meetings, enable dialogue, and facilitate participative events.
-This training is aimed at those that have no background in facilitation and also those who are experienced seeking to enrich their skill-set.
+This training is aimed both at those who have no background in facilitation and also those who are experienced seeking to enrich their skill-set.
+The work shop will focus on skills for encouraging participation and managing meetings and hosting events.

 ‘Established in 2000, Cultivate has played a key role in furthering the profile of sustainability in Ireland over the past decade through the research, development, sourcing and publishing of both online and printed informational resources, education programmes and networking events.
 With offices in Dublin and Cloughjordan, offering both urban and rural reach, the organisation has built an unrivalled nationwide network of partners working in the Green Economy.’ – www.cultivate.ie